"...the tension between the public and private. How far do you go?"

 Therapy As Performance investigates female autobiography and self-representation, and the experience of the multiplicity of all our selves as the personae in a theatrical event.

-Future iterations will include Embodied Dreamwork as Performance, Astrology as Performance, Hypnotherapy as Performance, Genetics as Performance, and Preparing for Dying as Performance.
+Future iterations will include Embodied Dreamwork as Performance, Astrology as Performance, Hypnotherapy as Performance, Genetics as Performance, and Preparing to Die as Performance.